tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 ## III.
 Removing Sprites

-When the non-cages are clicked, we need remove them from the screen.
-Add the following code to the end of the `doMousedown` function, under `case GameState.MAIN:`:
+When the non-cages are clicked, we need to remove them from the screen.

+1. Add the following code to the end of the `doMousedown` function, under `case GameState.MAIN:`:

 ![Code](_images/HW-cage-14.jpg)

+Note that this code uses [array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) - which creates a new array with all elements that pass the test implemented by the provided function - which means that unmoving (clicked on) non-cage sprites will not be in the new array.

+2. Reload the page and test it.
+Clicking on the non-cage sprites will remove them from the array, which means that they won't get draw anymore and will disappear.

 <hr><hr>